venits/react-parallax-button/README.md

 ### ParallaxWrapper

-This component will allow you add parallax effect to any view or image in your application.
+This component will allow you to add parallax effect to any view or image in your application.

 Simply wrap your component with `ParallaxWrapper` and you good to go ;)